 Identity theft is in the news every time a major database is compromised.
-Unfortunately a news story about identity theft or hacks into databases that contain personal information is reported quite often.
-As a result, identity theft prevention and awareness is incredibly important.
+Unfortunately, a news story about identity theft or hacks into databases that contain personal information is reported quite often.
+As a result, identity theft prevention and awareness are incredibly important.
 According to the Federal Trade Commission, identity theft is the top consumer fraud in the United States.
 Consumers reported losing more than $1.6 billion to fraud last year in the U.S. alone.
 As a matter of fact, identity thieves strike even more so during the holiday season.
 For this reason, December is the best month for National Identity Theft Prevention and Awareness month due to the holiday season.

 Useful for: Organizations that provide security or whose services could be high risk if not well managed and protected.
 An example of this would be businesses that take customer’s credit card information as payment.

-- Provide guidelines for identity theft prevention via refrigerator magnets, desk sets or calendars with the company’s logo.
+- Provide guidelines for identity theft prevention via refrigerator magnets, desk sets, or calendars with the company’s logo.

 If you’d like more information on identity theft, you can find it here from the Federal Trade Commission.